midhunprahash-ui/Name_match_ml/README.md

 | 101    | Alice      | Johnson   |
 | 102    | Bob        | Smith     |

+> [!NOTE]\
+> You must generate a sample `employee_data.csv` file and save it to your project folder in the format given above to use the application.

 ---

 ## 🛠️ Setup & Installation